dbzl-project11/dbzl-project11.github.io/rules/mods.md

     - Defense level buffeed from -2 to base.
     - All base ki charge stats were buffed to match Jeice's.

+- Jiren
+  - Jiren replaces Frieza Soldier
+  - Jiren's character stats can be found in the [player calculator.](../usefulInfo/playerCalc.md)

 #### Characters impacted by Healing B1 removal

  - Yajirobe